Study 1. The Kingdom of GodIntroduction

-In this study we will examine the unifying truth of the Bible.
+In this study we will examine a concept which pervades the Bible from beginning to end.
 It provides the structure for studying theology and therefore the shape for this series of notes.
+It concerns the Kingdom of God - the reign of God over the people of God.

 God has created us so that we might share in his existence - so that we might experience life in its fullest and most intimate form.
 He is a loving and kind God and he wants us to share what he already possesses.